 Use comparison slider to see Newcastle now and how it could look in the future.

-Council is in the process of developing its first smart city strategy.
-The Newcastle Smart City Strategy will be a collaborative strategic planning document that will guide Council and a wide range of stakeholders and partners towards a smart and innovative future.
+Council has developed its first smart city strategy.
+The Newcastle Smart City Strategy 2017 - 2021 (pdf) is a collaborative strategic planning document that will guide Council and a wide range of stakeholders and partners towards a smart and innovative future.

-We have been working with all three levels of government, the community, educational and research providers and business and industry sectors in the development of this initiative to ensure that the Newcastle Smart City Strategy is a shared vision.
+We have worked with all three levels of government, the community, educational and research providers and business and industry sectors in the development of the Newcastle Smart City Strategy to ensure that it is a shared vision.

-Our aim has been to develop a roadmap for creating a smarter and more innovative Newcastle and Hunter region and to maximise opportunities as they are presented in sectors including technology, advanced manufacturing, the digital economy and creative industries.
+Our aim has been to develop a roadmap for creating a smarter and more innovative Newcastle and Hunter Region and to maximise opportunities as they are presented in sectors including technology, advanced manufacturing, the digital economy and the creative industries.

-The Newcastle Smart City Strategy has several objectives, which are fundamental to its success:
+The Newcastle Smart City Strategy encompasses a range of objectives which are fundamental to its success:

-- To identify collective vision and principles to guide Newcastle as a smart and innovative city
+- Identify collective vision and principles to guide Newcastle as a smart and innovative city

-- To identify strategic themes and actions for enabling Newcastle as a smart and innovative city
+- Identify strategic themes and actions for enabling Newcastle as a smart and innovative city

-- To review, collate and integrate existing work from a variety of sources that is relevant to Newcastle and the Hunter Region as a smart innovative city
+- Review, collate and integrate existing work from a variety of sources that is relevant to Newcastle and the Hunter Region as a smart innovative city

-- To engage with key partners, stakeholders and the general community
+- Engage with key partners, stakeholders and the general community

-- To identify relationships with existing and upcoming revitalisation and renewal projects.
+- Identify relationships with existing and upcoming revitalisation and renewal projects.

-The Newcastle Smart City Strategy is being developed in five stages:
+The Newcastle Smart City Strategy has been developed in stages:

 Stage 1 - Involved extensive consultation with key stakeholders, international research and a comprehensive literature review

-Stage 2 - Draft Smart City Strategy was adopted by Council, 23 May 2017
+Stage 2 - Draft Smart City Strategy was approved to go on public exhibition by Council, 23 May 2017

-Stage 3 - Draft strategy is on public exhibition from 29 May to Monday 10 July 2017.
-Feedback will be used to refine the strategy's vision, objectives and actions
+Stage 3 - Draft strategy was on public exhibition from 29 May to Monday 10 July 2017.
+An extensive community consultation program resulted in more than 70 submissions received, and overwhelmingly positive feedback.
+The feedback used to refine the strategy's vision, objectives and actions

-Stage 4 - Final Smart City Strategy presented for adoption to Council in August 2017
+Stage 4 - Smart City Strategy adopted by Council, 22 August 2017

 Stage 5 - Smart City Strategy implementation commences.